natsaimasamvu/Credit_Lending_Project/app_data/delta_lake/README.md

 ### 2. **Configuration & Secrets Management**
 - Move credentials and host paths into a `.env` file or OS environment variables.
-- Never hard-code usernames, passwords, or local absolute paths in code.
 - Clearly label demo credentials and document how real credentials would be secured in production.

 ---